sopra-fs23-group-10/sopra-fs23-group-10-server/README.md

 Features that new developers who want to contribute to our project could add.

-- new Game mode music quiz<br>
+- new Game mode music quiz.<br>
-- convert to iOS & Android native app
+- convert to iOS & Android native app.
-- add new records to our image database
+- add new records to our image database.

 ## Authors & Acknowledgments